ErlingSigurdson/Billy/README.md

 Local modules mostly do not refer to each other.
 Instead, their wrapper functions are called in the code listed in `Billy.ino` and `cmd.cpp` files.
 This allows for an easier sketch customization.

+### Customization
+Adding a new command is as easy as following this steps:
+- Add your command to the macro list in `config_cmd.h`.
+- Declare and define a handler function for your command in `cmd.h` and `cmd.cpp`.
+- Insert your command macro as another (separated by a comma) value assigned to `cmd_list` in `Billy.ino`.
+- Add another `case` statement to the "Check for valid commands" section in `Billy.ino` and add your handler function call to its case body.

 ***
 # Expected questions